rust-lang/book/redirects/unsafe.md

 % `unsafe`

 There is a new edition of the book and this is an old link.

+> Rust has a second language hiding out inside of it, unsafe Rust, which does not enforce memory safety guarantees.

+---

 You can [continue to the exact older page][1].
 If you're trying to learn Rust, checking out [the second edition][2] might be a better choice.